What is Sukkos?

 The walls of a Sukkah can be made from any material sufficiently sturdy to withstand normal winds, but the roof may only be made from plants cut from their roots (prior to being placed upon the sukkah) that have not been used or prepared for any other purpose.
 The roof of a Sukkah must contain enough plants so that there is more shade than sunlight in the Sukkah, but not too much plants so that the rain can still get in.
 The plants used for the roof of a Sukkah should be placed in a way that ensures that a normal wind will not cause them to come off the Sukkah.
 These plants should ideally be placed on thin wooden beams, and should not be attached by nails (see note below).
 A Sukkah must be positioned directly under the sky, an overhanging branch or awning makes the Sukkah unfit for use.
 One must first put up the walls, and only afterwards put up the roof.
 The Sukkah must not be less than 10 tefachim (approximately 31.5" or 80cm) high, and not more than 20 Amos (approximately 31.5 foot or 9.6m) high.
 The minimum size for a Sukkah is 7 tefachim (approximately 22.05" or 56cm) by 7 tefachim (approximately 22.05" or 56cm).
 A tree or second storey cannot be above the Sukkah, neither can the roof of the Sukkah be covered with plastic, or the like, to keep the rain out (whilst in use).
 A Sukkah does not need to be fully enclosed; but it has to have a minimum of 3 walls, one of which doesn't need to be complete (see note below).
-There must not be an open space of more than 3 tefachim (approximately 9.45" or 24cm) at the bottom of any of the walls of the Sukkah, or between portions of plants which are being used as a roof for a Sukkah.
+There must not be an open space 3 tefachim (approximately 9.45" or 24cm) or more at the bottom of any of the walls of the Sukkah, or between portions of plants which are being used as a roof for a Sukkah.
 One is not permitted to construct or to fix a Sukkah on Shabbos or Yomtov.